I still remember the day that my contact at the Ed Carroll Audi Volkswagen Porsche called me. It was August 2011.

 • Auto-leveling XENON module replacement

 This list doesn’t look like much, I know, but each one of these repairs was a discovery in itself – minus the center-bearing of course.
 And when it was in the shop, and I was paying the higher-than-average repair bills, I hated it.
+Although, if you are a DIY kind of person, you can find workshop repair manuals online for free.
 As the Touareg V10 was not as prevalent in the states as other rides, a lot of the diagnosis came from having to dig in and take apart components piece by piece.
 And this vehicle was packed tight.
 Want to work on anything below the top of the engine?
 Better have small, nimble hands or just take the front-end off.
 Battery dead?
 Remove the front seat.
 All that work added up.